Get to know Boston, a city full of opportunity, potential, and, yes, even fun for law students...

 Some of the most convenient stations for New England Law students include:

-- MBTA Silver bus line via the Tufts Medical Center, Chinatown, or Boylston stations
+- MBTA Silver Line bus via the Tufts Medical Center or South Station

 You can learn more about Boston’s public transportation system here.